 In Brazil, there’s a group of 12 football teams called the Big Twelve.
 This group is made of Brazilian clubs that won most championships and tournaments, being the most popular and successful clubs in Brazil.

 First of all, we need to understand a bit better about the Brazilian passion for Football.
 Even though England invented football, there is a very popular saying in Brazil, in which we refer to our motherland as the “country of football” (país do futebol).

 Brazil is the only team to be part of every World Cup competition ever held.
 It is also the only nation to ever win the World Cup five times.
 Most people consider Pelé, a Brazilian football player, the best football player of all-time — FIFA elected Pelé Player of the Century during a ceremony in 2000.
 These all help when comes to the matter of Brazilians being crazy about football.

 After the 1950 FIFA World Cup, the media started to cover football more, praising the idols and publicizing games and championships.
 Also during the ’50s, Brazil was going through a great economic phase and the government built lots of football fields around the country.
 During the ’90s, Brazilian players started not only to play overseas but were a huge success, especially in Europe.

-Today, it is impossible to separate the football from the Brazilian culture.
+Today, it is impossible to separate football from the Brazilian culture.
 Brazilians don’t discuss football only during the 90-minute game but it is a topic of conversation for friends, family, and the media all year long.
-Football itself is responsible for social, political, cultural and economic implications all over the country.
+Football itself is responsible for social, political, cultural, and economic implications all over the country.